gbv/validation-server/README.md

 * **Success Response**

   Array of same length as the posted data and validation result formeach record.
 An element is `true` when the object passed validation, or an array of errors when the object failed validation.
 Data format of error objects may change in future versions but there is always at least field `message`.

-  The response status code does not indicate whether records passed validation but it is always 200.

 ### GET /validate